Monthly Tech-Tip | No tracking! No ads! |

 https://insight-live.com/insight/share.php?z=HzyNzj9ELs

-Replacing the Gerstley Borate in recipes containing 50% or more of it Many recipes are built on bases employing exceptionally high percentages of Gerstley Borate.
-At medium temperatures these melt fluid transparents host additions of colorants, variegators and opacifiers.
-At low fire they tend to be used as transparents over underglaze decoration.
-Frits source the boron also, even in recipes having as high as 50% GB. |
+Replacing the Gerstley Borate in recipes containing 50% or more of it Many recipes were built on bases employing exceptionally high percentages of Gerstley Borate.
+At medium temperatures these melt fluid transparents hosted additions of colorants, variegators and opacifiers.
+At low fire they were used as transparents over underglaze decoration. |

 Materials |